actions-ecosystem/action-release-label/README.md

 ![screenshot](./docs/assets/screenshot-labels.png)

-This is a GitHub Action to output a semver update level `major, minor, patch` from a pull request *release* label.
+This is a GitHub Action to output a semver update level `major, minor, patch` from a pull request *release label*.

 For example, if a pull request has the label `release/minor`, this action outputs `minor` as level.